henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 Focus, which determines the position of the tabbing cursor, can be moved through the document with the <kbd>tab</kbd> key (forward), the <kbd>shift</kbd>+<kbd>tab</kbd> keys (backward) and by clicking or tapping on various tabbable elements.

 A screen reader adds a distinct second cursor to the browser: the 'screen reader cursor'.
-The screen reader cursor follows the readability of elements through the DOM order but the flow of the screen reader cursor is not directly influenced by tabbability.
+The screen reader cursor follows the readability of elements through the DOM order, but the flow of the screen reader cursor is not directly influenced by tabbability.

 Unlike the tabbing cursor, the existence, position and state of a screen reader cursor is not represented in the browser in any way.
-Although the screen reader cursor does move with the standard browser tab cursor it can also be directed independently of it.
-When the tab cursor is moved, the screen reader cursor follows - but when the screen reader cursor moves the tab cursor will not follow.
+Although the screen reader cursor does move with the standard browser tab cursor, it can also be directed independently of it.
+When the tab cursor is moved, the screen reader cursor follows.
+But when the screen reader cursor moves, the tab cursor will not follow.

 The screen reader cursor will read all readable text blocks and any additional information supplied to the cursor about the ownership, form, intent and behaviour of the readable element.